matthewyjiang/ee250_final_project/README.md

 To see visualization, go to 127.0.0.1:5000 in your browser.

-If there is a permission error go to your browser settings [(Chrome Settings)](chrome://settings/) and clear cookies. (this fixes it and I don't know why)
+If there is a permission error go to your browser settings and clear cookies. (this fixes it and I don't know why)

 ## Dependencies
 - [opencv](https://opencv.org/)